 The Food and Drug Administration has banned the use of synthetic hormones in turkey.
 This doesn’t mean that producers do not use it however, as the FDA relies upon the meat industry to pretty much self-regulate itself.

-Side effects of fattening turkeys on factory farms
+Side effects of fattening turkeys

 Factory farms typically fatten up their turkeys using genetically modified corn and other foods that contain significant pesticide residue.
 Turkeys accumulate these toxins at significantly higher rates than plants.

 In addition, turkey and chickens are often infected with campylobacter or salmonella.
 Turkeys typically harbor campylobacter in their digestive tracts and many are infected at some point with salmonella.
 A Consumer Reports study found that 83% of whole broiler chickens purchased across the U.S. were infected with either campylobacter or salmonella, or both.

 According to a 2011 report by the Emerging Pathogens Institute, Salmonella infections are responsible for over a million illnesses a year and over 370 deaths in the U.S. each year.
 Campylobacter infections are responsible for 845,000 illnesses a year and 76 deaths.

 These pathogens are also becoming more deadly because they are becoming increasingly antimicrobial-resistant.
 This means an infection of one of these is harder to treat because the microorganisms become resistant to conventional medicine’s arsenal of possible treatments.

 Just because the bird was given antibiotics doesn’t mean it won’t harbor antimicrobial-resistant campylobacter or salmonella.
 These drug-resistant microorganisms are now being passed from bird to bird and farm to farm.